Cnidarias/gameJam2013Fall/README.md

 This is a 2D game written in C# using XNA 4.0

 It was developed within 3 days, nothing is prefect coding quality is horrible - but for 3 days I think it turned out fine.
+There used to be a map editor that I coded for this game as well, but seems like that one got lost after the weekend.

 CONTROLS:
 Move Left and Right with arrows